collections_bookmark Part of Duskmourn: House of Horror

 Frequently Asked

-How often is Dig Through Time actually drawn in a Commander game?
+How often is Dig Through Time drawn and cast in a Commander game?

-What turn does Dig Through Time usually resolve?
+What turn does Dig Through Time typically resolve?

-Does casting Dig Through Time actually help you win?
+Does casting Dig Through Time actually correlate with winning?

 Is Dig Through Time banned in Commander?